hahnjo/root/tree/ntuple/v7/doc/specifications.md

 It can have any type supported by TClass (even types that are not available in the native RNTuple type system).
 The first (principal) column is of type [Split]Index[32|64].
 The second column is of type Byte.

+### Untyped collections and records

+Untyped collections and records are fields with a collection or record role and an empty type name.
+Only top-level fields as well as direct subfields of untyped files may be untyped.
+Except for the empty type name, untyped collections have the same on-disk representation than std::vector and untyped records have the same on-disk representation than a user-defined class.

 ## Limits